abc-valera/netsly-golang/.github/README.md

 3. Install Task
 4. Clone the repo
 5. Run `git config --local core.hooksPath .githooks` in the root of the project
-6. Create .env (or dev.env) file.
+6. Create .env (or .env.dev) file.
 Project should be launched with the correct environment set.

 ### Formatters setup